Getting Ready for Knee Replacement: Preparing for Your Recovery

 Help recovery faster by:

 Strengthening and stretching your leg muscles.
 This helps to support the knee as it heals.
-It also gives you a head start on rehab.
+It also gives you a head start on rehabilitation.

 A physical therapist (PT).
 He or she will design an exercise program to build strength and aid recovery.